ilastik/ilastik.github.io/documentation/nn/nn.md

 1. Make sure the tiktorch server and neural network framework you want to run are installed via mamba.
    Installation instructions can be found [in the tiktorch github repository](https://github.com/ilastik/tiktorch#installation).
 2. Activate the tiktorch environment and start the server giving the `--addr 0.0.0.0` flag to make it accessible.
-3. Take note of the ip/hostname of the remote machine, and the port (what out for the `Starting server on 0.0.0.0:<port>` output).
+3. Take note of the ip/hostname of the remote machine, and the port (watch out for the `Starting server on 0.0.0.0:<port>` output).

 ### On your local machine/laptop